ilios/user-guide/courses-and-sessions/sessions/add-session-objective.md

 # Add New Objective

-To enter a Session level Objective, follow the steps detailed below.
+To enter a session level Objective, follow the steps detailed below.

 ## Open Courses and Sessions